MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ### Get great feedback

-High quality reviews start with high quality feedback.
+High-quality reviews start with high-quality feedback.
 Here are some keys to great PR feedback:

 - The PR owner should have the right people review the PR, and make sure that reviewers know what the code does.
 - Reviewers should give actionable, constructive feedback.